-After all, shouldn’t your blood sugar be lower in the morning and not the other way around?
+After all, shouldn’t our blood sugar be lower in the morning and not the other way around?

-Confusion is normal in this case, but worry not, here are 10 ways for you to lower your blood sugar levels in the morning.
+Confusion is normal in this case, but worry not, here are 10 ways for us to lower our blood sugar levels in the morning.

-A small study had discovered that taking two tablespoons of apple cider vinegar with about an ounce of cheese (28 g) – which translates to one slice, before going to bed can reduce your glucose levels.
+A small study discovered that taking two tablespoons of apple cider vinegar with about an ounce of cheese (28 g) – which translates to one slice, before going to bed can reduce our glucose levels.

 In comparison to the 2% when the participants took only water and cheese, it doubled to 4% when they took this combination instead.
-You may have already heard that the best variant of apple cider vinegar is Bragg’s.
-But in case you can’t get your hands on it, any apple cider vinegar should do.
+We may have already heard that the best variant of apple cider vinegar is Bragg’s.
+But in case we can’t get our hands on it, any apple cider vinegar should do.

-It’s not exactly clear why ACV has such a positive effect on your glucose levels.
+It’s not exactly clear why ACV has such a positive effect on our glucose levels.
 It might be due to the acetic acid it contains.
-Either way, you’d do yourself a favor by drinking it.
+Either way, we’d do ourselves a favor by drinking it.

 Many of us have found that a special snack before bedtime can be of some help.
 This is probably due to the fact that it slows down the glucose production of the liver, and also shortens the ‘fasting’ time.

 For this snack, we can either use the apple cider vinegar method we explained above or take any snack which represents a mix of fat and protein.
 If someone finds they are running short on ideas, we can help with that too by offering some suggestions:

 - 1 piece of chicken combined with avocado